Rosanjin: Biography

 Rosanjin was also noted as a scholar of antique pottery publicizing his work in a privately published periodical, Hoshigaoka, during the 1930s.

 In the post-war period, despite some financial difficulties, in 1946 Rosanjin opened a restaurant in the Ginza district of Tokyo called Kadōkadō-byō.
 It was patronized by the upper levels of the American occupation forces, and helped establish Ryosanjin’s reputation overseas.
 In 1951, noted sculptor Isamu Noguchi and his actress wife Yoshiko Ōtaka accepted an invitation to live on Rosanjin’s property in Kamakura, where they stayed for several years.
 Rosanjin launched a quarterly magazine, Doppo, in 1954.
 Also in 1954, Rosanjin accepted an invitation by the Rockefeller Foundation to hold a solo exhibition of his works in New York City at the Museum of Modern Art.
 He continued on to Europe, where he met with Pablo Picasso and Marc Chagall.
 In 1955, one of his Oribe ware works was designated an Important Cultural Property of Japan by the Japanese government.
 Rosanjin was designated a Living National Treasure by the Japanese government in 1959, but was one of the very few people to decline the honor.

 Rosanjin died in Yokohama in 1959 of cirrhosis of the liver brought about by a liver fluke infection.
 His grave is at the temple of Saihō-ji in Kyoto.
 In 2020, the Adachi Museum of Art in Yasugi, Shimane Prefecture opened a dedicated Rosanjin Hall to house the museum's collection of about 500 works by Rosanjin.

 In popular culture

 In the manga Oishinbo, the character Kaibara Yuzan is modeled after Rosanjin.

+Kioicho Fukudaya, a ryōtei in Tokyo awarded two stars by the Michelin Guide, was established in 1939 with Rosanjin's guidance and maintains a significant collection of his service ware, seal engravings, and calligraphy.

-The television series "Iron Chef" features the Rosanjin school of cuisine.
+The television series Iron Chef features the Rosanjin school of cuisine.